 Swansea is a somewhat small village located in the state of Illinois.
 With a population of 13,543 people and three constituent neighborhoods, Swansea is the 183rd largest community in Illinois.

-Swansea is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Swansea isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Swansea are a mix of both white- and blue-collar jobs.
 Overall, Swansea is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Swansea who work in office and administrative support (13.60%), management occupations (12.36%), and sales jobs (9.97%).

 Also of interest is that Swansea has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Swansea citizens is very high relative to the national average among all cities (21.84%): 36.20% of adults in Swansea have a bachelor's degree or even advanced degree.
+The citizens of Swansea are very well educated compared to the average community in the nation: 36.20% of adults in Swansea have a bachelor's degree or even advanced degree.